estberg/CSE481N/docs/_posts/2020-04-09-pros-and-cons.markdown

 Datasets might be too limited, considering where the source for the sentences are, and in general, the size of the corpus.
 This may mean taking more time to experiment and expand on the dataset.
 Subjectively, another con may be that there is bound to be more time spent analyzing the trees produced by these different methods than there is implementing and experimenting unknown ways.
 Most importantly, the project may be too limited in scope, and/or it is not really groundbreaking and innovative.

 #### Codebases, Datasets, and Papers
-- Codebase based off of Python 3’s nltk (https://www.cs.bgu.ac.il/~elhadad/nlp16/NLTK-PCFG.html), and/or torch, tensorflow.
+- Codebase based off of [Python 3’s nltk](https://www.cs.bgu.ac.il/~elhadad/nlp16/NLTK-PCFG.html), and/or torch, tensorflow.
-- Dataset used will be the Penn treebank dataset (https://catalog.ldc.upenn.edu/LDC99T42) and ASLU (American Sign Language University) https://www.lifeprint.com/.
+- Dataset used will be the [Penn treebank dataset](https://catalog.ldc.upenn.edu/LDC99T42) and [ASLU (American Sign Language University)](https://www.lifeprint.com/).
 We have also reached out to the Department of Linguistics at Gallaudet University for more clean ASL corpus.

 ### Topics we’d like for lecture or class discussion:
 Maybe basics over ASL